adambard/learnxinyminutes-docs/r.html.markdown

 #      [,1] [,2] [,3] [,4]
 # [1,]    1    2    4    5
 # [2,]    6    7    0    4
 # Aah, everything of the same class.
-No coersions.
+No coercions.
 Much better.

 # TWO-DIMENSIONAL (DIFFERENT CLASSES)